pyOpenSci/handbook/governance/executive-council.md

 :::{admonition} Terms
 :class: tip

 * [Fiscal Sponsorship](https://en.wikipedia.org/wiki/Fiscal_sponsorship) refers to nonprofit organizations offering their legal and tax-exempt status to groups—typically projects—engaged in activities related to the sponsoring organization's mission.
-It involves a fee-based contractual arrangement between a project and an established non-profit.
+It involves a fee-based contractual arrangement between a project and an established nonprofit.
-* [Non-Profit Organization](https://en.wikipedia.org/wiki/Nonprofit_organization): A legal entity organized and operated for a collective, public or social benefit, in contrast with an entity that operates as a business aiming to generate a profit for its owners.
+* [Nonprofit Organization](https://en.wikipedia.org/wiki/Nonprofit_organization): A legal entity organized and operated for a collective, public, or social benefit, in contrast with an entity that operates as a business aiming to generate a profit for its owners.
 * [501(c)(3) Organization](https://en.wikipedia.org/wiki/501(c)(3)_organization): a United States corporation, trust, unincorporated association, or other type of organization exempt from federal income tax under section 501(c)(3) of Title 26 of the United States Code.
 :::